alteryx/featuretools/docs/source/guides/parallel.rst

                                      n_jobs=2,
                                      verbose=True)

 The above command will start 2 processes to compute chunks of the feature matrix in parallel.
 Each process receives its own copy of the entity set, so memory use will be proportional to the number of parallel processes.
 Because the entity set has to be copied to each process, there is overhead to perform this operation before calculation can begin.
 To avoid this overhead on successive calls to ``calculate_feature_matrix``, read the section below on using a persistent cluster.
+As an alternative to Featuretool's parallelization, the data can be partitioned and run on multiple cores or a cluster using Dask or PySpark.
+For more information on partitioning the data and using Dask, see :doc:`/guides/performance`.

 Using persistent cluster